-Mary is the Adult Outreach Coordinator at Ida Rupp Public Library.
+Mary recently retired as the Adult Outreach Coordinator at Ida Rupp Public Library.

 After eight years in various public school districts, Mary took a break from teaching and spent three years as assistant to the Grants Manager at The Toledo Museum of Art.
 When the Middle School was established at West Side, Mary found her teaching home.
 She taught at the Middle School from its inception, retiring in 2010 after 18 years.
 Currently, she works part-time as the Adult Outreach Coordinator at the Ida Rupp Public Library in Port Clinton.